usf-cs272-fall2022/usf-cs272-fall2022.github.io/_general/getting-started-with-github.md

   - [**Git-SCM**](https://git-scm.com/)
     Official Git project site (includes tutorials, a reference manual, and the free "Pro Git" ebook).

-Here are a couple resources that will help use `git` with Eclipse:
+Here are a couple free resources that will help use `git` with Eclipse:

   - [**Github and Eclipse (Video)**](https://www.youtube.com/watch?v=XuuzSaelUzo)
     Videos produced by Github for using Github with Eclipse.